harmony-ai-solutions/quickstart/README.md

 - [Harmony Speech Engine](https://github.com/harmony-ai-solutions/harmony-speech-engine), our custom inference engine for AI voice generation, voice cloning and Speech transcription.

-All docker Images and revision can be found at [Docker-Hub](https://hub.docker.com/u/harmonyai).
+All Docker Images and revisions can be found at [Docker-Hub](https://hub.docker.com/u/harmonyai).

 For supporting with setup, we created a tutorial video available on YouTube: